 - Must be able to effectively communicate with or to other participants or leaders regarding potential hazards/risks, personal distress, injury, or need for assistance up to a distance of 50 meters, where darkness, high wind, rushing water, or other factors may impede communication.

 - Must be capable of perceiving risks and hazards, and also of perceiving and responding rapidly to warnings and environmental cues of imminent hazards.
-These include but are not limited to rockfall, lightning, flash flood, wildlife, and consequences arising from the actions of other backcountry users.
+Hazards include but are not limited to rockfall, lightning, flash flood, wildlife, and consequences arising from the actions of other backcountry users.
 Environmental cues of imminent hazards include audible and visual cues.